-You'll love this suspenseful mystery because who doesn’t love justice?
+You'll enjoy this suspenseful mystery because who doesn't yearn to see wrongs righted?

-Find out or yourself when you read the excerpt below.
+Find out why critics and readers are praising Lynda McDaniel's unique voice in suspenseful mystery writing when you read the excerpt below.

 "BRAVO!
 Another heartwarming and intriguing adventure of the lovable Laurel Falls gang!
 Della and Abit become even more endearing as more is revealed of their personalities.
 A true gem, and I look forward to the next installment."